8wandrew8/ARIMA-Forecasting/README.md

 # TS-Analysis
-ARIMA with Python and R
+Time Series with Python and R